belhaddo/jroxy/README.md

 - **Random Strategy** (default)
 - **Round Robin Strategy**

-Custom strategies can be implemented by extending the `LoadBalancerStrategy` interface.
+Custom strategies can be implemented by implementing the `LoadBalancerStrategy` interface.

 **Configuration Options:**